We Are a Vital Link in the Global Clean Energy Supply Chain

 Rooftop Photovoltaic Systems

-We've installed 26 MW of rooftop solar capacity across our main facilities, generating over 20 million kWh annually.
+We've installed rooftop solar across our main facilities, generating over 20 million kWh annually.
 This fully covers all our office and HVAC electricity needs, as well as a portion of our production power requirements.